 The guide is very like the website – simply designed and laid out, and easy on the eye.
 It's filled with color photos, and the red headings are easy to pick out on the page.
 The writing style is relaxed and informative, like a mix of a friend sowing you round the city and a tour guide giving you interesting and sometimes unusual facts about the place.

 The book is also packed with practical information – opening times, how to get there, admission prices.
-It's all bang up-to-date for 2015 and will no doubt be updated regularly as the author is nothing if not thorough.
+It's all bang up-to-date for 2016, and although it's now a few years old we'd still recommend getting it, at the bargain price.
 Five Best Places for Clam Chowder?
-They're in here.
+That has to be worth $4 alone!

 only things missing from this guide are maps, so you'll need to buy a good city